minima-global/minidocs/docs/about/whyminima.md

 Source: [Bitcoin Node Count History](https://luke.dashjr.org/programs/bitcoin/files/charts/historical.html)

 Prior to the inception of Bitcoin in 2008, smartphone technology was still in its infancy.
-Now, as of 2020, the global smartphone adoption rate is estimated to have reached over 78%, ranging from 48% in Sub-saharan Africa to 80% in North America and Europe.
+As of 2020, the global smartphone adoption rate is estimated to have reached over 78%, ranging from 48% in Sub-saharan Africa to 80% in North America and Europe.
 Source: [Statista Global Smartphone penetration rate](https://www.statista.com/statistics/203734/global-smartphone-penetration-per-capita-since-2005/)